Short-Term Rental Data

 What are similar data types to Short-Term Rental Data?

-Short-Term Rental Data is similar to Restaurant Data, Vacation Rental Data, Travel Intent Data, Flight Data, and Hotel Rates & Pricing Data.
+Short-Term Rental Data is similar to Restaurant Data, Vacation Rental Data, Flight Data, Hotel Rates & Pricing Data, and Car Rental Data.
 These data categories are commonly used for Short-Term Rental Data analytics.